 What Programs and Activities do you offer, and how do I sign up?

 The Dover Senior Center offers a great selection of Programs and Activities: Fitness and Recreation, Museum Tours, Book Club and Lifetime Learning Presentations, Counseling and Advisory Services, among others.
-Click here to sign up for the monthly Bright Horizons Newsletter that lists the current activities.
+Click here to sign up for the monthly COA Newsletter that lists the current activities.
 Or phone the COA at 508-315-5734.

 I am younger than 60; can I attend your programs?